DataBaines/myts-app/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+We don't tsc build this app we use:
+### `npm run build`

+To run in Debug first build then
+### http-server ./build
+This will host the build folder on http://192.168.0.174:8080 F5 to Dubug.

 ### npm install react-bootstrap bootstrap